Danhayes3008/milestone-project-3/README.md

 This site was built to be used in my course work, it is in now was a real site and all content within it has not been used for commercial use.
 The recipes added by the author Admin belongs to the BBC  good food website.
 The images used for the categories cards in the recipes.html page were found on Google images, i found these by looking for images that shouldn't violate any copyrights.
 To prevent any copyright violations a notification was added to the add recipe form asking for only images that don't violate any copyrights to be added.

+The site name was something i thought up at the begining of the project and was not copied from anywhere, any connection to other sites or copyrighted content is a coincident

+I would also like to give credit to <a href="https://www.w3schools.com/default.asp">w3schools</a> as this has helped me out alot in getting some stuff to work, aswell as a good source of information on how to do stuff.